kisslinux/kisslinux.github.io/site/pages/testimonials.md

 > Keep making the biggest problem of Linux bigger, please...
 Yeah, this problem is "fragmentation", and it is not solved with "simplicity".

+> Oh this touches something deep in me.

 > "This distribution has no default desktop or window manager environment." - goes to prove that "simple" doesn't mean "easy to use"...

+> This sounds awesome and very interesting.
+Going to have try this on one of my spare laptops....

 > Just what we need, another Linux distribution.
 Spread the effort even more thinly.